If An Electorate Falls In The Forest, Is Their Voice Heard?

 Quizzically-inclined quantum physicists quench their intellectuality by quoting philosophers first, then their fellow scientists.

-It is in fact questionable whether quantum physics would have come into being if not for George Berkeley's 1710, "A Treatise Concerning the Principles of Human Knowledge."
-Berkeley's most famous saying is, 'esse est percipi,' or, 'to be is to be perceived.'
+It is, in fact, questionable whether quantum physics would have come into being if not for George Berkeley's 1710, "A Treatise Concerning the Principles of Human Knowledge."
+Berkeley's most famous saying is 'esse est percipi,' or, 'to be is to be perceived.'
 He elaborated using the following examples:

-"The objects of sense exist only when they are perceived: the trees therefore are in the garden, or the chairs in the parlour, no longer than while there is some body by to perceive them."
-So matters of matter exist only in our mind.
-It is critical to note that Berkeley never posed a question but rather he made a statement of the world view through his metaphysical personal prism.
+"The objects of sense exist only when they are perceived: the trees, therefore, are in the garden, or the chairs in the parlour, no longer than while there is somebody by to perceive them."
+So, matters of matter exist only in our mind.
+It is critical to note that Berkeley never posed a question but rather he made a statement of the worldview through his metaphysical personal prism.

 It was not until the June 1883 publication of the magazine The Chautauquan that the question was put as such: "If a tree were to fall on an island where there were no human beings would there be any sound?"
 Rather than pause to ponder, the answer followed that, "No. Sound is the sensation excited in the ear when the air or other medium is set in motion."